Boundary pairs associated with quadratic forms: Examples

 \subsection{Examples with finite-dimensional boundary space}

 We treat here a simple example where $X=I$ is a compact interval and $Y=\bd I$ consists of two points only.
-The corresponding boundary space is two-dimensional and the boundary pair is automatically associated with an ordinary boundary triple (see \Cor{bd2.ord-bd3}).
+The corresponding boundary space is two-dimensional and the boundary pair is bounded and positive, hence associated with an ordinary boundary triple (see \Thm{bd3.intro}).

 More precisely, let $I=[0,\ell]$ for some $\ell \in (0,\infty)$ and set $\HS:= \Lsqr I$, $\HS^1 := \Sob X$, $\qf h(f) := \normsqr[\Lsqr I]{f'}$.
 As boundary operator, we choose $\Gamma f = (f(0), f(\ell))$.
 It follows now from standard assertions on Sobolev spaces that $(\Gamma,\HSaux)$ is a boundary pair.
 Moreover, the Neumann and Dirichlet operators are the usual Neumann and Dirichlet Laplacians on $[0,\ell]$, and the Dirichlet solution operator is given by